acorrenson/miniDna/README.md

 !
 MiniDna is'nt a professionnal tool, it is just an educationnal project !

+# Dependencies

+There is just ONE dependency for this module.
+Functions wich display matrices need a module named `tabulate` to work.

+You can install it with the following command:
+`pip install tabulate`

 # References

 All functions provided in the module are listed here :